Bokdol11859/IIS/readme.md

 # Instagram Image Scraper

-Instagram Image Scraper (IIS) is a program created to save public images of an Instagram account.
+Instagram Image Scraper (IIS) is a program created to save images of public Instagram accounts.

 IIS is built with Python, Selenium, and BeautifulSoup4.